qctrl/front-end-challenge/.github/README.md

 - Read and understand [the challenge](#the-challenge).
 - Create a solution that satisfies [the requirements](#the-requirements).
-- Send us a link to the repository containing your solution when you're done.
+- Send a link to the repository containing your solution to the person who contacted you.

+**IMPORTANT:** The repository containing your solution must be public, must contain a `README.md` file, **MUST NOT** be a fork of this repository, and **MUST NOT** make any reference to "Q-CTRL" in the repository name, description, or code.

+**Note:** You should spend no more than three hours on this challenge.

 ## The challenge